What makes Armstrong's All Natural "artisanal"?

 I've had some of your product around for awhile and it's starting to look weird.
 What's up with that?

-We could have put some synthetic chemicals into our products to keep them looking artificially perfect for years, but we've decided to keep everything 100% all natural.
+We could have put some synthetic chemicals into our products to keep them looking artificially perfect for decades, but we've decided to keep everything 100% all natural.
 This means that the products will start to change, as they age.
 Generally, we've found that this does not affect product performance and we've heard of people still using our product years after purchasing.